 Candidates who have completed eligibility requirements before degree conferral may apply to sit for the examination.

-Current and future test format
+Current test format

 The certification exam effective 14 March 2019 will assess your skills and knowledge in Assessment and Diagnosis (28% of the exam), Planning and Implementation (44% of the exam), and Evaluation (28% of the exam).